Measuring Advertising Effectiveness Realistically

 What Numbers are Critical for Measuring Advertising Effectiveness?

-In Marketing Analysis: Marrying Meaning with Numbers, it was emphasized that one needs to know what numbers are relevant to measure.
+One needs to know what numbers are relevant to measure.
 Then how they are evaluated and compared can either provide insight or create confusion.

 An easy trap to fall into is false causation.
 As noted in the previously referenced article, it could be very easy to attribute results to irrelevant factors.
 This is particularly tempting when measuring results from social media marketing.
 Using the business' sales funnel as a guide for relevant numbers to watch can help avoid this.